kellenschmidt/Wikibooks-Search-Engine/README.md

 A search engine for [Wikibooks](wikibooks.org), a library of more than 200,000 pages of educational reference documents.

-Parses the entire contents of the site in under 1 minute and searches instantaneous
+Parses the entire contents of the site in under 1 minute and searches instantaneously

 ## Features
 - Inverted file index